quangv/docs/src/doc/manual/development/monaca_cli/overview.rst

 Step 1: Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. note:: You are required to have `Node.js <https://nodejs.org/>`_ installed on your PC in order to use Monaca CLI.
-After that, you can install Monaca CLI using ``npm`` command.
+.. note:: You are required to have `Node.js <https://nodejs.org/>`_ installed on your PC in order to install Monaca CLI.

 Use the following command to install Monaca CLI: